RESIP.NET

 eBaySeller IP stability affects store ratingRisk flags/sales restrictions

-RESIP's static residential IPs are designed for exactly this — each IP remains fixed throughout the subscription, perfectly simulating a local real seller.
+RESIP's static residential IPs are designed for exactly this — each IP remains fixed throughout the subscription, perfectly simulating a local seller's authentic network environment.

 TikTok, Instagram, and Facebook risk systems track your "usual IP."
-If login IPs constantly change, platforms assume the account is compromised or bot-controlled.
-Static IPs make your login pattern identical to real users.
+If login IPs constantly change, platforms flag the account for security concerns.
+Static IPs make your login pattern identical to real users, ensuring stable and secure account operations.

 Scenario 3: Ad Account Management